rotembcohen/weApi/README.md

 }
 ```

-The following fields are required:
+The following parameters are required:
 name, address1, city, state (as 2 letters), latitude, longitude.
 Also countryId & marketId must be noted, of which exists an object for in the database.
-Note that the database seeds 5 of each when initializes populating id's 1-5.
+Note that the database seeds 5 of each when initializes populating IDs 1-5.

 * **PUT** /api/properties/<property_id>